ThibaultFillion/strengths/paper/paper.md

 Fig. \ref{example2} (c) as a 2D heat map.
 It can be observed how the system, starting from a homogeneous state, progressively builds up spatial reaction-diffusion patterns.
-We also simulate a square $100 \times 100$ mesh system and plot the final distribution of $A$, so that the shape of the pattern can be appreciated directly (Fig. \ref{example2} (d)).
+We also simulate a square $100 \times 100$ cell system and plot the final distribution of $A$, so that the shape of the pattern can be appreciated directly (Fig. \ref{example2} (d)).